ruby/typeprof/doc/doc.md

 At present, only Array-like containers (Array and Enumerator) and Hash-like containers (Hash) are supported.

-Type Profiler keeps the object identity inside a method; the container instances are identified by the place where it is created.
+TypeProf keeps the object identity inside a method; the container instances are identified by the place where it is created.
 You can update the types; this allows the following code to initialize the array:

 ```